Learn more about how to plan a fitting funeral service, from choosing a coffin to writing a memorable eulogy

 In theory, anyone can lead a funeral service.
 It could be a religious minister, a non-religious minister such as a humanist, the funeral director or a friend or relative.

-Choosing a coffin, casket or urn for your loved one can often help with the bereavement process and is an important part of your funeral arrangements.
+Choosing a coffin or cremation urn for your loved one can often help with the bereavement process and is an important part of your funeral arrangements.
 You may also want to place personal items such as photographs, letters or flowers in a coffin or casket, so keep this in mind when you are planning the service.

 Many services include some readings and prayers.
 The person leading the service or a close friend will often say something about the person who has died.
 You can include poetry and passages, and friends and family can take part.
 If the person delivering the main tribute has never met the person who has died, make sure they know some personal details, especially the name they were known by.